 - Rose the “Best Friend” – Rose and Albus were best friends since childhood only to be torn apart by Rose’s dislike of Scorpius.
 Dropping Albus suddenly after he befriended Scorpius, Rose didn’t even support him.
 I get that she would be suspicious of Scorpius because of his father’s sins but wouldn’t eventually she come around considering Scorpius proved to be a nice guy and that she was Albus’s childhood friend?
 For someone who inherited her mother’s intelligence, this decision to ostracize Scorpius on the basis of his father’s past was irrational and illogical.

-- Mean Hermione – In an alternated timeline, Hermione didn’t marry Ron Weasley but became a mean Defense Against the Dark Arts professor.
+- Hermione as Snape 2.0 – In an alternated timeline, Hermione didn’t marry Ron Weasley but became a mean Defense Against the Dark Arts professor.
 What happened to an independent Hermione?
 Why is her reciprocated love to Ron required for her to be a nicer individual?
 Before she and Ron loved each other, Hermione wasn’t spiteful in her youth.

 - Troll Witch Big Alligator Lip Moment – Why was the reveal of the Trolley Witch relevant to character development or advancement of the plot?
 Take out her scene and it wouldn’t have impacted the story.
 Was she put in as a comedic relief to the story?
 Here I thought the whole play is a comedy if I hadn’t known better.

 - Voldemort – Why after 20 years have been passed is Voldemort a central point in this story?
 All the nightmares, scar hurting, time traveling, etc have already been done to death in the seven book series.
-Too much focus on the past here and not the future of wizarding world.
-For a villain focus, it would be fresher to focus on something different and explore changes occurred since 20 years.
+There is too much focus on the past here and not the future of wizarding world.
+For a villain focus, it would be fresher to focus on something different and explore changes that have occurred since 20 years.
 Having the main villain being related to Voldemort is exhausting in fiction.

 I am sure the performance is superb but the plot points leaves a lot to be desired.
 Granted, the play wasn’t written by Rowling so it’s no wonder the play is filled with blatant cliches in fan fiction.
 If the play is classified as a parody, it would have been an excellent parody exploring said cliches and bad writing in general for a fandom.